 The rock formations that separate the cove from the ocean are great fun to climb up and jump off of, but they are very, very sharp.
 It is easy to cut yourself climbing out of the water or while walking across the rock formations.

 Do not leave valuables in sight in your car or on the beach.
-Break-ins and thefts are too frequent in the area, so make sure to protect yourself by placing valuables in the trunk and keeping your car key with you at all times.
+Break-ins and thefts are too frequent in the area, so make sure to protect yourself by placing valuables in the trunk and keeping your car key with you at all times (you can use a waterproof bag/belt to protect your electronic car key while snorkeling).
 If you have an electronic or radio key, carry a valet key or the removable portion of the radio key.
 If you do not have a non-electronic option, use a locker at the nearby Shark's Cove Rentals or carry a waterproof pouch while snorkeling.

 Lastly, Shark's Cove is really only safe during the 'summer' months.
 Located near famous wave spots, such as the Pipeline, the exterior rocks mostly shield the cove during calmer weather.
 Winter wind patterns or a rough sea state can make the cove very dangerous, though, so make sure to keep a weather eye to the sea if you snorkel this spot.